‘Fairy Tail’ Chapter 534: Zeref’s Fairy Heart Vs Anna’s Celestial Magic; Natsu’s Resurrection Possible

 It now appears that the space-time anomaly called the Ravines of Time is the key to defeating Acnologia.
 But there are two ways that the aberration could be utilized for that purpose.
 In the coming Fairy Tail Chapter 534 manga, it will be a race between Zeref and Anna on who gets to use it first to defeat the dragon.

 While the wizards ultimately share the same goal of defeating Acnologia, the effects of their strategies are drastically different.
 In the coming Fairy Tail Chapter 534, Anna will try to open the Ravines of Time using her celestial magic as a means of entrapping the Black Dragon into that chaotic dimension with no escape.
-If she succeeds, the threat will be gone forever but everything will stay the same; Zeref will still be immortal while Natsu will still be a human-demon-dragon hybrid.
+If she succeeds, the threat will be gone forever, but everything will stay the same; Zeref will still be immortal while Natsu will still be a human-demon-dragon hybrid.

 On the other hand, Zeref’s plan will a more drastic effect on all things.
 Zeref knows that even with his limitless magic, he cannot directly confront Acnologia since magic has no effect on the Black Dragon.
 Using his mastery of space and time with the Fairy Heart, he plans to reset everything back to the way they were 400 years ago by way of the Neo Eclipse spell – back to a time when Acnologia is still vulnerable.
 But the downside that has happened after the reset will be erased forever.